 Shortly after he began making his photographs, De found himself contemplating the relationship between man and nature, asking questions like: How does cohabiting with nature influence us?
 What lessons does this way of life offer mankind far removed from nature?
 If the colonial-anthropological documentary approach has divided us instead of bridging society, then what alternatives do we have today?
 “I search for the answers to these questions by exploring the relationship between humans and nature, using intersections between symbolism and mythology.
 The Lisu people want to find a place where myth and the modern can come together without forsaking their home.”

 De hopes his work will not only shed light on the lives of the Lisu people, but also evoke a sense of nostalgia and understanding in his viewers.
 Often times, the way to bridge gaps in our understanding of each other is to find points of commonality and interest, revealing our similarities rather than emphasizing our differences.
 “The polysemic images allude to the loss and ethereal qualities of the Lisus, which I refer to as magic,” he reflects.
 “They also unlock our childhood memories – a time when we once believed in that magic too.
 It exemplifies that lasting happiness may be found if we return to nature as a community, rather than live fragmentarily in the urban mirage.”

-Editor’s Note: We discovered Sharbendu De’s incredible work through this year’s LensCulture Visual Storytelling Awards.
+Editor’s Note: We discovered Sharbendu De’s incredible work in 2019, through the LensCulture Visual Storytelling Awards.
 Check out 35 other remarkable visual storytellers selected for the awards here.
 Imagined Homeland is supported by an Art Research Grant made by the India Foundation for the Arts & Titan Company Limited, and Lucie Foundation.